jtvberg/Moby/README.md

 ## Moby
-Moby is a Kanban based personal task management system built with Electron.
+Moby is a Kanban based personal task management system built with Electron It can integrate with GitHub (Issues + PRs), Rally (Defects/Blocked USs) and ServiceNow (Incidents/Problems)

 ## Using the code
     Clone repo